raduschirliu/seng513-project/backend/README.md

 Create a file in the `backend/` folder called `.env`, and copy-paste the contents of `.env.template` into it.
-Set the empty fields to valid values to avoid any errors
+Set the empty fields to valid values to avoid any errors.

+Alternatively, set the values within the machine's environment instead of using a `.env` file.

 ## Developing